hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 -> **Note**: The VCS Event Viewer is still in beta while support is added for additional VCS providers.
 Currently only GitLab.com connections established after December 2020 are supported.

-VCS events describe changes within your organization for VCS-related actions, such as creating a new VCS provider (also called OAuth Client), loading repositories while creating a new workspace, or processing incoming webhooks.
-Events are limited to the past 10 days.
+VCS events describe changes within your organization for VCS-related actions, such as creating a new VCS provider (also called an OAuth Client), loading repositories while creating a new workspace, or processing incoming webhooks.
+Displayed events are limited to the past 10 days.

 Viewing VCS events requires permission to manage VCS settings for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))